Detachment (film): Plot

-Back at school, the counsellor Dr. Parker talks to a student, Missy, about her low grades and lack of ambition, to which she seems to lack any care about.
-Dr. Parker tries to tell Missy about the importance of education later in life, but she loses her composure as she expresses her frustrations over her own life, which has supposedly not gone how she wished.

 Henry is later called into the care facility, where Erica has been waiting for him, because his grandfather has become gravely ill.
 Henry's grandfather is scared, as he believes he is responsible for the disquiet in Henry's life, and he feels that he cannot leave him.
-Henry tells his grandfather that he's done nothing wrong and he can let himself go if he wants to.
-After their visit, Henry and Erica go to the park, where Erica asks about Henry's mother.
+Henry pretends to be Patricia and says that he's done nothing wrong and he can let himself go if he wants to.
+After their visit, Henry and Erica go to the park, where Erica asks about Patricia.
 He details her suicide, the result of an overdose.
-He also implies that his grandfather had sexually abused his mother, but says that he never felt unsafe around either of them.
+He also implies that his grandfather had sexually abused Patricia, but says that he never felt unsafe around either of them.

 The next day at school, Meredith shows Henry an artwork that she made for him.
-After she mentions that Henry seems like he needs someone to talk to, Henry becomes concerned, as he believes she is referring to herself.
-When Meredith opens up about her struggles and becomes visibly upset, Henry tries to comfort her.
-She hugs him, now very upset, asking Henry to console her.
+She opens up about her struggles and becomes visibly upset, Henry tries to comfort her.
+She hugs him and asks Henry to console her.
 Sarah walks in on them (causing Meredith to run away) and expresses her concern that Henry was acting inappropriately towards Meredith.
 Henry insists that he was just comforting her.
-However, becoming so horrified by even the mention of committing such acts himself, Henry begins panicking and is overcome by memories of his mother and grandfather.
+However, becoming so horrified by even the mention of committing such acts himself, Henry panics and is overcome by memories of his mother and grandfather.

 Later that day, Henry is informed that his grandfather has died.
-Feeling on-edge after all that's happened, Henry informs Erica he can no longer take care of her, and has social services take her to a foster home.
-She becomes very upset, begging him to let her stay, but he reluctantly maintains his stance.
+Feeling overwhelmed after all that's happened, Henry informs Erica he can no longer take care of her, and has social services take her to a foster home.
+She becomes very distraught, begging him to let her stay, but he reluctantly maintains his stance.

 The next day at school, Meredith has set up a cupcake stall.
 Henry goes to talk to her about the day before, still trying to console her, but she seems reluctant to talk to him.
-She then eats one of her cupcakes, which she laced with poison, and commits suicide.
+She then eats a cupcake that she poisoned, ending her life.

 Later, he decides to go visit Erica in the foster care facility.
 She euphorically embraces him.

-On his last day of teaching, Henry reads to the class The Fall of the House of Usher by Edgar Allen Poe.
+On his last day of teaching, Henry reads to the class The Fall of the House of Usher by Edgar Allan Poe.